 3. Third-party and drop shipping fulfillment solve different challenges for eCommerce sellers

 Drop shipping may be a good choice for a small eCommerce seller or someone just starting an online store.
 Drop shipping can allow you to offer more products with little capital outlay.
 When you drop ship instead of buying inventory, you can try new items without risk; if they don’t sell, you have lost nothing.

 Third-party fulfillment is an excellent choice for more mature eCommerce companies that know their markets and want to save money on wholesale inventory pricing.
 You’ll also see reduced shipping costs by working with a professional fulfillment provider.
 Sellers who have outgrown their capacity to process orders in-house look to 3PLs to extend operations and make it easier to grow.

 These two fulfillment options address the challenges of starting and running an online business in different ways:

 1. Limited capital

 For businesses that do not want to invest capital in inventory, drop shipping fulfillment makes it easy to get started.
 However, those who can afford to carry inventory and want to handle their storage and logistics professionally and efficiently find third-party fulfillment a wise choice.

 2. Limited reach

 3. Limited grasp on sales outlook

 Projecting your future sales is essential to your business.
 It’s also a big challenge.
-When you work with a third-party fulfillment warehouse, you don’t have to invest in setting up and maintaining your own warehouse space.
+When you work with a third-party shipper, you don’t have to invest in setting up and maintaining your own warehouse space.
 Outsourcing fulfillment also gives you the flexibility to increase or shrink the amount of warehouse space you use as your business grows or contracts.

 On the other hand, drop shipping helps manage uncertainties in the sales performance of specific products because, instead of maintaining huge inventories, you place orders with the drop shipping company as orders come in through your website.
 You never run the risk of holding inventory that doesn’t sell.

 Third-party and drop shipping fulfillment fill different needs for eCommerce sellers.
 Your business may choose to outsource your fulfillment to both types of providers at different times, as your business needs change.